emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-using-a-tag.md

 ## 5. Key takeaways

-- With tagging you can make several overviews based on the standard overview created by eMagiz
+- With tagging, you can make several overviews based on the standard overview created by eMagiz
-- Tags are available in all ILM phases to create a overview
+- Tags are available in all ILM phases to create an overview

 ##### Solution